-Curriculum and ODD symposium - MONTPELLIER 2018
+Conference on Curriculum and the SDGs – MONTPELLIER 2018

-[gdlr_styled_box content_color="#34495e " background_color="#e0e0e0″ corner_color="#c0c0c0″]What curriculum(s) for the Sustainable Development Goals?
+[gdlr_styled_box content_color="#34495e" background_color="#e0e0e0" corner_color="#c0c0c0"]Which curriculum(s) for the Sustainable Development Goals?

 [/fusion_content_box][/fusion_content_boxes]